About the author

 Employee quits

-Kentucky employees who quit must be paid no more than 14 days later or the next regular payday, whichever is the latest.
+Kentucky employees who quit must be paid within 14 days or by the next regular payday, whichever is the latest.

 Employee terminated

-Kentucky employees who are terminated must be paid no more than 14 days later or the next regular payday, whichever is the latest.
+Kentucky employees who are terminated must be paid within 14 days or by the next regular payday, whichever is the latest.

 Required pay frequency